StephenDenisEdwards/micro-x-ai-assist/ai-assist-library/CONVERSATION_MEMORY.md

  - Open items: acts without a linked answer in the last window (20m).
 - Prompt pack
  - Format:
- - system: "Answer in1–2 sentences +1 short follow-up.
+ - system: "Answer in 1–2 sentences + 1 short follow-up.
 Use ONLY provided snippets."
  - `recent_finals`, `recent_acts` (Q/A pairs), `open_items` (if any), and the new `question`.

 How to enable in your host (example)